-About the FICO Credit Score
+FICO - Your Credit Score

 - Your Credit History - How many years have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Getting your FICO score
+Improving your score

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

-Want to know more about credit scores?
-Give us a call: 305-967-7200.
+Want to know more about your FICO score?
+Call us: 305-967-7200.